2degrees

-a broadband-based ISP, and from 28 July, began offering broadband and home-phone services in addition to existing mobile services.
+a broadband-based ISP, and from 28 July began offering broadband and home-phone services in addition to existing mobile services.

+In 2022, 2degrees merged with Vocus New Zealand – the operator of the Orcon, Slingshot and Stuff Fibre brands – following their acquisition by Macquarie Asset Management and Aware Super.
+The New Zealand Commerce Commission granted clearance for the merger in May 2022, allowing the combined entity to become one of the largest integrated telecommunications providers in the country.

 Naming

 The name of the company is a play on the concept of six degrees of separation, the "two degrees" being a reference to the relatively small population of New Zealand and the idea of the closeness of New Zealand communities.

 Network

 2degrees was formerly known as NZ Communications and previously as Econet Wireless.
 Planning began in 2000, but details were not revealed until 11 May 2009 and pricing was announced a day before launch.
 2degrees accepted its first customers on 4 August 2009 for 2G calling and SMS only.
 Nearly a year later, on 3 August 2010, 3G was turned on and new data plans announced for use in areas where 2degrees has its cell towers.
-2degrees launched its 4G network in 2014, and later launched its 5G network on the 28th February 2022.
+2degrees launched its 4G network in 2014, and later launched its 5G network on 28 February 2022.

 2degrees' network works with UMTS-900, UMTS-2100, LTE Band 1, 3, 8 and 28 and 5G NR Band n78 mobiles.

 2degrees has plans to launch a direct-to-standard-phone (sat2phone) network in 2026 using Lynk Global satellites for SMS and AST SpaceMobile satellites for 4G and 5G data services.